I have some errors with the hreflang tags

 Squarespace and Webflow

-This doesn't prevent Google from indexing your website, and the translated pages should be correctly indexed anyway.
+Note: This doesn’t prevent Google from indexing your content.
+Translated pages should still be indexed correctly.

 Hreflang Checker